 As an MBChB student, you will have the opportunity to take a four-week placement at the beginning of your final year studying with us.
 The placement can be carried out in the UK or abroad, with some students carrying out cutting-edge research in world-renowned institutions in the USA and others travelling to remote parts of the developing world.

 Past students have worked in health centres, charities, universities and hospitals in Australia, China, Italy, Nepal, Samoa, Tanzania, and Vanuatu.
 You can also study languages as part of the Students Without Borders programme which will help you become sufficiently fluent to work as a junior doctor in French or Spanish-speaking countries following graduation.

-You may also opt to stay in the UK in order to explore a speciality of medicine that you aspire to focus on as you further develop your career, whether it be in clinical research or revolutionary surgery.
+You may also opt to stay in the UK to explore a speciality of medicine that you aspire to focus on as you further develop your career, whether it be in clinical research or revolutionary surgery.
 Whichever you choose the elective is likely to be one of the most enjoyable and memorable components of your study at the University of Leeds.

-During this period you'll be encouraged to observe and contribute to the clinical activities undertaken by your supervising consultant and their team.
+During this period, you will be encouraged to observe and contribute to the clinical activities undertaken by your supervising consultant and their team.
 This will provide you with valuable experience of NHS England clinical practice and will develop your understanding of collaboration with other professionals working in primary and acute care contexts.

 The elective placement is an observer role only and no formal teaching will be offered.
 Your supervisor will provide structured supervision and a varied schedule, exposing you to a wide range of clinical challenges and NHS treatment protocols.
 This is a highly competitive programme with a limited number of places.